-What a prophetic response to my anxious and fragile attempt to keep the peace.
-What a statement for our time as we encounter and take action against both our internalized and structural white supremacy, patriarchy and homophobia by beginning to give space to voices that have been shushed, silenced and choked out for far too long.
+What a prophetic response to my anxious and fragile attempt to keep the peace, and what a statement for our time as we encounter and take action against both our internalized and structural white supremacy, patriarchy and homophobia, and begin giving space to voices that have been shushed, silenced and choked out for far too long.

 There exist among us, and within us, both shusher and shushed, oppressor and oppressed.
 There exists only one gospel, one good news, but different avenues for the oppressed and the oppressor.
 Miraslov Volf paraphrases Jurgen Moltmann writing, “The theme of solidarity with the victims is supplemented by the theme of atonement for the perpetrators.
 Just as the oppressed must be liberated from the suffering caused by oppression, so the oppressor must be liberated from the injustice committed through oppression.”
-Jesus comes in solidarity with the oppressed, and as a guide or sherpa toward at-one-ment, for the oppressor.
+(Exclusion and Embrace, Volf, P. 23) Jesus comes in solidarity with the oppressed, and as a guide or sherpa toward at-one-ment, for the oppressor.